codeballet/image-filters/README.md

 The repo contains an already compiled, executable file called `filter`.

-However, to compile the program yourself, you need to have the C compiler `clang` installed.
+However, to compile the program yourself, you need to have `make` and the C compiler `clang` installed.
 After cloning the repo, compile the program by running the command:
 `make filter`